Tilings in vertex ordered graphs: A general framework and the proof of Theorem

 \subsection{General framework}

 In this section we introduce two theorems, which as well as being tools in the proof of our main result, are applicable to the general perfect $H$-tiling problem for ordered graphs.

-The so-called \emph{absorbing method}, pioneered by R\"odl, Ruci\'nski and Szemer\'edi (see e.g.~\cite{rrs2}) has proved an immensely powerful technique for embedding problems in graphs and hypergraphs.
-In particular, when one wishes to embed a spanning structure $F$ in a (hyper)graph $G$, the method can provide a certain `absorbing gadget' $Abs$ in $G$.
-With this gadget to hand, one then seeks to embed only an almost spanning subgraph $F'$ of $F$ into $G$; $Abs$ will then have the power to extend the subgraph $F'$ into a copy of $F$ in $G$.

-In this section we adapt the absorbing method to the setting of ordered graphs.
-More precisely, let $H$ be an ordered graph.
+First, as described in the previous section, we adapt the absorbing method to the setting of ordered graphs.
+Let $H$ be an ordered graph.
 Given an ordered graph $G$, a set $S \subseteq V(G)$ is an \emph{$H$-absorbing set for $Q \subseteq V(G)$}, if both $G[S]$ and $G[S\cup Q]$ contain perfect $H$-tilings.
 In this case we say that \emph{$Q$ is $H$-absorbed by $S$}.
-Sometimes we will simply refer to a set $S \subseteq V(G)$ as an $H$-absorbing set if \emph{there exists} a set $Q \subseteq V(G)$ that is $H$-absorbed by $S$.
-The following result provides an absorbing set $Abs$ in an ordered graph $G$ of large minimum degree, where crucially $Abs$ is an $H$-absorbing set for \emph{every} not too large set of vertices $Q \subseteq V(G)$. \begin{thm}[Absorbing theorem] Let $H$ be an $h$-vertex ordered graph and let $\eta >0$.
-Then there exists an $n_0\in \mathbb N$ and $\nu >0$ so that the following holds.
+Sometimes we will simply refer to a set $S \subseteq V(G)$ as an $H$-absorbing set if \emph{there exists} a non-empty set $Q \subseteq V(G)\setminus S$ that is $H$-absorbed by $S$.
+Roughly speaking, the following result provides an absorbing set $Abs$ in an ordered graph $G$ of large minimum degree, where crucially $Abs$ is an $H$-absorbing set for \emph{every} not too large set of vertices $Q \subseteq V(G)\setminus Abs$. \begin{thm}[Absorbing theorem] Let $H$ be an $h$-vertex ordered graph and let $\eta >0$.
+Then there exists an $n_0\in \mathbb N$ and $0<\nu \ll \eta$ so that the following holds.
 Suppose that $G$ is an $n$-vertex ordered graph where $n\geq n_0$ and where